Brickworks/Nucleus/docs/concept-selection.md

 ## Selection Criteria

 !!! note
-    Members of the TerraHAB team were polled on what aspects of a HAB project motivate them and provide a fulfilling outlet for engineering skills.
+    Members of the Brickworks team were polled on what aspects of a HAB project motivate them and provide a fulfilling outlet for engineering skills.
     Mission concepts should be crafted to meet these criteria because engineers who take pride and genuine interest in a project do good work and stick with